Brown Recluse Spiders

 Female adult brown recluse spiders are larger than their male counterparts.
-Adults have a body length between 1/4 and 3/8th of an inch and a leg span of 1 to 1 1/2 inches.
-Depending on their specific species, they can range from yellow-gray to dark brown and their abdomen is covered in gray hairs.
-Compared to other spider species, brown recluse spiders have long legs that are darker than the rest of their body and have a distinctive “violin-like” shaped pattern on the top of their body.
-They also have three pairs of eyes that are organized in a semi-circle pattern.
+Adults have a body length between 1/4 and 3/8 of an inch, and a leg span of 1 to 1-1/2 inches.
+Depending on their specific species, they can range from yellow-gray to dark brown, and their abdomens are covered in gray hairs.
+Compared to other spider species, brown recluse spiders have long legs that are darker than their bodies and have a distinctive “violin-like” pattern on the top of their bodies.
+They also have three pairs of eyes that are arranged in a semi-circle pattern.

 Where are brown recluse spiders found?

-Brown recluse spiders do not build webs; instead, they hide underneath woodpiles, leaf piles, rock piles, and inside outbuildings like sheds and garages.
-They are nocturnal and hide during the day emerging at night to hunt for their prey.
-Brown recluse spiders may accidentally enter homes while they are hunting and once inside, hide in dark, quiet places such as closets, attics, and basements.
-In regions where brown recluse exist, it is a good idea to check shoes and clothing for these arachnids before putting them on.
-Brown recluse spider bites can be dangerous and medical attention should be sought.
+Brown recluse spiders do not build webs.
+Instead, they hide underneath woodpiles, leaf piles, rock piles, and inside outbuildings like sheds and garages.
+They are nocturnal and hide during the day, emerging at night to hunt for their prey.
+Brown recluse spiders may accidentally enter Iowa & Illinois homes while they are hunting, and once inside, hide in dark, quiet places such as closets, attics, and basements.
+In regions where brown recluse spiders exist, it is a good idea to check shoes and clothing for these arachnids before putting them on.
+Brown recluse spider bites are dangerous, and medical attention should be sought if you are bitten.
 Swelling and tenderness occur approximately eight hours after the bite.
 Within a few days, the skin around the bite will begin to ulcerate and the wound area will become prone to infection.
-Healing from a brown recluse spider bite is quite slow, it can take weeks or months for the area to heal and can result in a disfiguring scar.
-Though not common, a brown recluse spider bite can lead to death.
+Healing from a brown recluse spider bite is slow; it can take weeks or months for the area to heal, and can result in a disfiguring scar.
+Though uncommon, a brown recluse spider bite can lead to death.